 · Cruise Control: The Assessment and Treatment of Gay Male Sex Addicts

 · Working with Anxiety in the Counselling Relationship

 In addition to my private practice, I have previously volunteered for the Addiction Support and Care Agency (ASCA) Counselling Service, Kingston, for those suffering from alcoholism, substance misuse, and behavioural addictions, and people who are caring for, or coming to terms with, somebody else's drug or alcohol abuse.
 I have also worked with people attending Catalyst Drug & Alcohol Services.

 I have previously worked as a 1-2-1 wellness coach at a Elmbridge mental health charity, Wellness with a Goal (WWAG), which bases its services on six pillars of well‑being: people, movement, mindfulness, giving, learning, and flow.

 I have worked with people around issues such as:

 · Relationship issues, including many forms of abuse and domestic violence, separation, and divorce

 · Being a carer

-I am a registered member of the British Association of Counsellors and Psychotherapists (BACP) and the Federation of Drug and Alcohol Practitioners (FDAP).
-I adhere to the BACP Ethical Framework and the FDAP Code of Practice.
+I am a registered member of the British Association of Counsellors and Psychotherapists (BACP) and the Addiction Professionals ( previously FDAP).
+I adhere to the BACP Ethical Framework and the AP Code of Practice.